jkp53/web-app-project/DEPLOYING.md

 heroku config
 ```

 Now login to heroku on the web and go to your project.
 First, on the Overview tab under 'Dyno formation', you want to add the following code: `gunicorn "web_app:create_app()"`.
 Next, navigate to the Settings tab and  find buildpacks.
-You will need to add two buildbacks, for the app to run properly.
-Add the `heroku/python` app and then add another buildpack by pasting the following url: `https://github.com/s2t2/heroku-google-application-credentials-buildpack`
+You will need to add two buildpacks for the app to run properly.
+Add the `heroku/python` buildpack and then add another buildpack by pasting the following url: `https://github.com/s2t2/heroku-google-application-credentials-buildpack`

 ## Deploying